 Source: Google Earth and OzRunways, annotated by ATSB

-At 1526, the aircraft impacted terrain at an elevation of 4,501 ft.
+The descending turn continued until the helicopter impacted terrain at an elevation of 4,501 ft at about 1526.
 The helicopter was destroyed, and both occupants were fatally injured.

-On the morning of April 4, in response to the aircraft not arriving at Mangalore as expected, a second search was initiated.
-Poor weather prevented an airborne search.
-At about 2355, a ground search assisted by aircraft tracking data located the accident site.
+On 4 April, in response to the helicopter not re-joining the tour as expected, a second search was initiated.
+At about 2355, a ground search assisted by helicopter tracking data located the accident site.

-The pilot was the aircraft owner and held a valid class 2 medical certificate and a private pilot licence (helicopter).
+The pilot held a valid class 2 medical certificate and a private pilot licence (helicopter).

 At the time of the accident, the pilot had about 837 hours of aeronautical experience and did not hold an instrument rating.
 The pilot’s total flying experience on the Bell 206 was about 532 hours of which about 355 were in the L-4 variant and the remainder in the B-3 variant.